 Super storage – know how to keep you food fresher for longer

 The way we store food can make a big difference to how long it stays fresh.
 For instance, fruit and vegetables will last longer if kept in the fridge, which should be kept between 0oC – 5oC.
 However, bread will actually keep better in a bread bin, rather than in the fridge because the fridge hardens bread.
-It is also advisable to keep food in its original packaging because the packaging is usually designed to help food stay fresh - a vacuum-packed cucumber will last up to three days longer if kept in its packaging!
+It is also advisable to keep food in its original packaging because the packaging is usually designed to help food stay fresh - a plastic wrapped cucumber will last up to three days longer if kept in its packaging!